 The most popular method for shaving is to wait to shave until after getting out of the shower.
 In fact, most people are taught to shave after showering because of the benefits of this technique.
 When you are in the shower your hair will become wet while you are getting clean, making shaving with a non-electric razor much easier.
 This also helps to achieve a better lather when using a shave lotion or cream.

 The steam from the shower opens up your pores, making it easier to get to the hair follicles and remove even the toughest hairs.
 This leaves you with a closer shave.
-In the shower your skin becomes softer, which reduces the chances for irritation.
+In the shower your skin becomes softer, which reduces the chances of irritation.
 When skin is rough your razor can pull at your skin, which results in an uncomfortable and patchy shave.

 You are also cleaning your skin in the shower.
 This helps to stop the transfer of bacteria all over your body from the razor.
 Along with removing bacteria when showering, you are also removing dead skin.
 Dead skin can often get clogged in your razor, so removing it before shaving makes the task much easier.